ray-project/ray/doc/source/serve/configure-serve-deployment.md

 You can specify the above mentioned parameters in two locations:
 1. In your application code.
-2. In the Serve Config file, the recommended method for production.
+2. In the Serve Config file, which is the recommended method for production.

 ### Specify parameters through the application code